Habitat Restoration Events

 Grey Cloud Dunes Scientific and Natural Area (SNA) is one of two SNAs in the Mississippi River and National Recreation Area.
 The site hosts upland dry prairie and lowland floodplain forests and is a valuable habitat for wildlife such as the North American racer and Henslow’s sparrow.
 MPC and NPS, in partnership with the Minnesota Department of Natural Resources (MN DNR), are hosting habitat restoration events throughout the season to preserve the site.

 We will remove introduced species by either hand pulling or lopping woody stems, depending on the time of the year, to protect the site.
-More details on target species and activity will be shared TBD.
+On May 10th, we plan on removing buckthorn and honeysuckle with loppers from the site.

 There are no maintained trails or facilities on-site.
 For further information about Grey Cloud Dunes SNA, read the MN Department of Natural Resources’ webpage for a map and site description.